Chatham-Kent Organic Waste Diversion Program

 The approved program consists of the following components:

-1. Backyard Composter Program – Implementation in 2026
+1. Backyard Composter Program – Launch in April 2026

-2. Enhanced Curbside Leaf and Yard Waste Collection Program– Implementation in 2027
+2. Standardized Curbside Leaf and Yard Waste Collection Program – Implementation in Spring of 2027

 Curbside collection of leaf and yard waste will be expanded and standardized across urban curbside communities.
 Collection will occur bi-weekly from April to November, with additional collections for natural Christmas trees in January.